fmv1992/learning_scala/readme.md

     import org.scalatest.{FunSuite => FS}
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+*   `This prints:`: Show in comments what print statements do.

 *   `NOTE:`: Notes for exercise or code; these are not code comments.

 *   Special mixed natural language and code markers: